harrisonchiu/xray/docs/VnVPlan/README.md

-# Verification and Validation Plan
+# Validation and Verification Plan

-The folders and files for this folder are as follows:

-Describe ...
+This folder contains the Validation and Verification (VnV) Plan for the project, outlining the testing strategy and test cases.

+## Key Files
+- **VnVPlan.tex**: The main VnV Plan document.